smith-gj/Reddit-PyCloud/README.md

 ## 3rd Party Libraries Used

 - PRAW
+- wordcloud
-- wordcloud and its dependencies
+- the dependencies of the above libraries

 See requirements.txt for more in-depth information.